streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: end_date
-        description: ' the latest date for which to return data: YYYY'
+        description: 'the latest date for which to return data: YYYY'
         type: string
       - in: query
         name: frequency
-        description: ' the frequency of the historical prices &amp; valuation data: daily | weekly | monthly | quarterly | yearly'
+        description: 'the frequency of the historical prices &amp; valuation data: daily | weekly | monthly | quarterly | yearly'
         type: string
       - in: query
         name: identifier
-        description: ' the stock market ticker symbol associated with the company&rsquo;s common stock or index'
+        description: the stock market ticker symbol associated with the company&rsquo;s common stock or index
         type: string
       - in: query
         name: item
-        description: ' the specified standardized tag requested'
+        description: the specified standardized tag requested
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: sequence
-        description: 'in function) '
+        description: in function)
         type: string
       - in: query
         name: show_date